 The body functions in the right way when it gets all vital nutrients.
-Vitamins, enzymes, minerals, amino acids participate in various reactions.
+Vitamins, enzymes, minerals, and amino acids participate in various reactions.
 The body’s metabolism is an activity when food is converted to energy thanks to the biochemical process.
-Here minerals come to the picture.
-When the body is deficient in one or more of minerals, it can not function well.
-Various symptoms occur depending on that kind of mineral is deficient in the body.
+Here minerals come into the picture.
+When the body is deficient in one or more minerals, it can not function well.
+Various symptoms occur depending on what kind of mineral is lacking in the body.
 There are some of the conditions which occur when magnesium is deficient:

 What is Magnesium?

 Magnesium is a mineral found in nature.
 Magnesium participates in biochemical reactions.
 Magnesium takes part in more than 700 enzyme systems.
 There are over 68 categories and symptoms where magnesium is deficient.

 Depressed?
 Take Magnesium

 Serotonin, a neurotransmitter, is a brain chemical.
 Serotonin makes us feel good when it is released into the brain.
 Serotonin is found in the gastrointestinal tract too.
 Magnesium participates in serotonin production.
 When magnesium is deficient, we are depressed.

 Since World War II, the depression has doubled.
 Some psychiatric drugs used by people are enormous.